When you’re itching to get vegetables planted in the spring, do you ever think about soil temperature data?

 So, can you find some value in this?
 How do you think this soil temperature data sheet can help you?

-How does this soil temperature data sheet help you?
+How does this data sheet help you?

 - You’ll know what soil temperature certain seeds germinate best.